 August

 While there are many events that need to take place before the school year is underway, such as new teacher orientation, essential back-to-school or technology tool training, it is a good time to offer professional development towards the school’s academic goal(s).
-Review what faculty learned during the past year and how student learning was impacted, then explain and set the direction for faculty learning.
+Review what faculty learned during the past year and how student learning was impacted, then explain and set the direction for professional development workshops for school improvement.

 October